VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

     file   vpl.in

-This file directs :code:`vspace` to vary initial core temperature from 5500 to 6500 in 10 steps and initial potassium-40 power from 50 - 150% of Earth's nominal initial amount (see the VPLanet paper for more details).
+This file directs :code:`vspace` to vary initial core temperature from 5500 to 6500 in 10 steps and initial potassium-40 power from 50 - 150% of Earth's nominal initial amount.
 The directories will be built in a folder called ParameterSweep and the individual folders will be called test_tcore?K?, where the "n" tells :code:`vspace` to create 10 evenly spaced values for each (other distributions are available), so the total number of simulations will be 100.

-To build the files, run the following command in the command line:
+To build the files, run the following command:

 .. code-block:: bash

-    vspace [-q, -f] vspace.in
+    vspace [-q -f] vspace.in

-This command will create the folder ParameterSweep, with 100 folders inside of it, each with their own sun.in, earth.in and vpl.in with the parameters from the EarthInteror example, but with dTCore and d40KPowerCore changed based on the vspace file.
-Use -q to suppress output and -f to force :code:`vspace` to overwrite previous data (including any :code:`multi-planet` and :code:`bigplanet` files!).
+This command will create the folder ParameterSweep, with 100 folders inside of it, each with their own sun.in, earth.in and vpl.in with the parameters from the EarthInteror example, but with dTCore and d40KPowerCore changed based on the instructions in the vspace.in file.
+Use ``-q`` to suppress output and ``-f`` to force :code:`vspace` to overwrite previous data (including any :code:`multi-planet` and :code:`bigplanet` files!).
 Now we are ready to run the parameter sweep.

 .. note::

     If you randomly generate initial conditions, i.e. Monte Carlo, then :code:`vspace` automatically creates histograms of the options you varied so you can confirm the initial conditions.
-These png files are located in destfolder.
+These png files are located in *destfolder*.

 Running Simulations with :code:`multi-planet`
 -------------------------